 Twitter is much different now than it was when it first debuted in 2006.
 It is important for marketers to understand the network’s evolution as well as its current user ecosystem.

-Despite these new revelations and the current state of misinformation, I’m going to show you how to get the most out of your Twitter marketing strategy in 2018.
+Despite these new revelations and the current state of misinformation, I’m going to show you how to get the most out of your Twitter marketing strategy.

 How understanding Twitter’s current state can strengthen your business’s marketing strategy